China–Japan relations: Normalization

-On 5 February 1973, the PRC and Japan agreed to reestablish diplomatic relations.
+On 5 February 1973, China and Japan agreed to reestablish diplomatic relations.
 Negotiations for a Sino-Japanese peace and friendship treaty began in 1974, but soon broken off in September 1975.
-The PRC insisted the anti-hegemony clause, which was directed at the Soviet Union, be included in the treaty.
+China insisted the anti-hegemony clause, which was directed at the Soviet Union, be included in the treaty.
 Japan objected the clause and did not wish to get involved in the Sino-Soviet split.
+Talks on the peace treaty were resumed in July 1978, and the agreement was reached in August on a compromise version of the anti-hegemony clause.
+The Treaty of Peace and Friendship between Japan and China was signed on August 12 and came into effect October 23, 1978, under the two leaders of Deng Xiaoping and Takeo Fukuda.